susi0424/hashTable/README.md

 # HashTable #

+Considering the HyreCar business background information, this hash table is designed for car plates for fast searching, storing, and retrieving.
+And it is dynamic, triggering rehash based on load factor changes.

 Implemented HashTable in Python using data structures __List(array)__ and __LinkedList__ for resolving collisions, combined advantages from both:
 - List(array): Easy Search.
 - LinkedList: Easy Insert/Delete.